Translation style guide

 Units of measure

 - Aside from the localization of units of measure, it is also important to note the differences in how languages approach these units.
-The main difference is the spacing between the number and unit, which can be different, based on the language.
+The main difference is the spacing between the number and unit, which can differ based on the language.
 Examples of this include 100kB vs. 100 kB or 50ºF vs. 50 ºF.

 Conclusion